chaos-mesh/website/docs/chaos_experiments/dns_chaos.md

 This document describes how to create DNSChaos experiments in Chaos Mesh.

-DNSChaos allows you to simulate DNS responses in fault situations including DNS errors or random IP addresses.
+DNSChaos allows you to simulate fault DNS responses such as a DNS error or a random IP address after a request is sent.

 ## Deploy DNS service for chaos